Dr Helen Kara

 Nigel Meager (Hon.
 Treasurer)

-Nigel is Director of the Institute for Employment Studies.
+Nigel recently retired as Director of the Institute for Employment Studies.
 He has a long track record of research on labour market and employment policy topics.
 Much of his work has an international emphasis and he is especially interested in the identification and transfer of good practice in policy development.
 He has been a specialist adviser to parliamentary select committees, and he was previously chair of the Association of Research Centres in the Social Sciences (ARCISS).
 He is a Fellow of the Academy of Social Sciences, and of the Royal Society of Arts.

 Kieran is a Director at Ipsos MRBI in Ireland having worked in research for almost 20 years in a range of roles on the client and agency sides.
 He works with a variety of policy-focussed clients in delivering largescale complex social research projects.
 He has a range of research qualifications, including a M.Sc. in Applied Social Research (Trinity College Dublin) and a Diploma in Market and Social Research Practice (Market Research Society).